 This blog will use the year’s busiest holiday to share powerful visual merchandising tips to help attract, engage and motivate your customers to make a purchase.

 Editor’s note: Don’t have a website yet?
-What are you waiting for?
-GoDaddy Website Builder includes all you need to promote your products widely — social, search, the works.
-Try it free for 30 days.
+GoDaddy Websites + Marketing includes all you need to promote your products widely — social, search, the works!

 8 ways to boost your store’s visual appeal

 There’s a lot of planning and organisation behind those enchanting displays.
 Use the 8 tips below when designing your Christmas visual merchandising strategy to ensure you meet your sales targets while serving up a stellar shopping experience: